hockeybuggy/recipes/baking/banana-bread.md

 2. Add eggs and bananas and mix well

-3. Stir in dry ingredients (flour, salt, baking soda)
+3. Stir in dry ingredients (flour, and salt)

 4. Mix soda and water.
 Add to mixture